elasticio/elasticio.github.io/content/_components/rest-api/index.md

 >**Please Note:** For information on other methods of authorization please read the [Authorization methods](authorization-methods) page.

 Now we need to configure the input.
 In our case, we use the `GET` request, which returns information upon request using the URL.
-We use `{{site.data.tenant.apiBaseUri}}/v2/users/me` as URL.
+We could use the platform API as URL example.
 As a result, we should get information about us as a user of the platform.

 ![Configure Input](img/user-me-input.png)